synnea/the-modern-witcher/README.md

 ## Credits <a name="credits"></a>

-Credit for the logo goes to he-who-prefers-to-go-uncredited.
-You're awesome.

-Many thanks to [Tim Nelson](https://github.com/TravelTimN), whose patience helped me to get started on the sever-side development.

-Most of the images used on tanDev have been sourced from [Adobe Stock](https://stock.adobe.com/).
+Most of the items used in The Modern Witcher were sourced from Etsy.